FelipeVieiraDantas/RPGTalk/Assets/RPGTALK/ReadMe.txt

 -Save Instance snippet, making it easier to change dialog based on saved conversations -NewTalk tag, making it easier to change the dialog midway -Jitter tag for TMP, making part of the text Jitter
 -BETA: Node Editor!
-Visually change your TXTs instead of writting it outside Unity.
+Visually change your TXTs instead of writing it outside Unity.

 Note: Every time that you update a Plugin, backup your project.
 A lot has changed in RPGTalk base on this update to accept TMP.
 You can loose your TextUI and DialogerUI references.
 The way the Dialog Window follow a character has also changed, you will need to revision it.
-Localisation have changed so it have to be set on a Asset.
+Localisation have changed so it have to be set on an Asset.
+The Callback on RPGTalkHolder is now a UnityEvent.
+You will loose your previous references.

 #########